Hair Cycling Could Give You Your Healthiest Hair Ever & I'm Proof

 @naprim_naturals_ Hair Cycling 101 what is it and do you need to do it ?
 Quick simple tips for yoir hair and scalp routine ! #haircycle #k18results #scalphealth #hairgrowthtips #haircareroutine #haircaretips #scalpcare #skincareroutine #skincaretips #hairtipsandtricks #hairtok ♬ original sound - Stefanie | Skin & Hair Tips

-Since getting the boyfriend bob I've been straightening my hair most days so I also need something protective and strengthening, like Olaplex No.4 Bond Maintenance Shampoo, £24.
-(If you have less to spend, Revolution Hair Plex 4 Bond Plex Shampoo, £10, is a great alternative.)
-Lastly, when my hair is feeling frazzled (almost always at the ends) I reach for something very nourishing, like The Body Shop Shea Intense Repair Shampoo, £9.
-I always finish with the same conditioner, though: Garnier Ultimate Blends Honey Treasures Strengthening Conditioner, £2.40, which is cheap, cheerful and makes my hair more manageable.
+Since getting the boyfriend bob I've been straightening my hair most days so I also need something protective and strengthening, like Olaplex No.4 Bond Maintenance Shampoo, $54.
+(If you have less to spend, Revolution Hair Plex 4 Bond Plex Shampoo, $20, is a great alternative.)
+Lastly, when my hair is feeling frazzled (almost always at the ends) I reach for something very nourishing, like The Body Shop Shea Intense Repair Shampoo, $20.
+I always finish with the same conditioner, though: Garnier Ultimate Blends Honey Treasures Strengthening Conditioner, which is cheap, cheerful and makes my hair more manageable.
+(In Australia, reach for the Dr Organic Organic Manuka Honey Conditioner, $22.95).

 Before hair cycling, I used to stay loyal to one shampoo at a time.
 But halfway through the bottle, regardless of the brand or ingredients, I'd wonder why I was suddenly getting flakes or my scalp was becoming itchy.
 Other times, a number of washes in, my hair wouldn't feel as soft as it did the first few times I used it.
 That's because no one shampoo does everything.
 (If yours does, you might have a magic elixir on your hands.)